ceejbot/opsbot/README.md

 # opsbot

-Hermione the npm operations [Slack](https://slack.com) chat battlestation is not yet fully operational.
+Hermione the npm operations [Slack](https://slack.com) chat battlestation is not yet fully operational but it is capable of demonstrating its power on a target, a military target.
+Name the system!

 [![Build Status](https://secure.travis-ci.org/ceejbot/opsbot.png)](http://travis-ci.org/ceejbot/opsbot) [![Dependencies](https://david-dm.org/ceejbot/opsbot.png)](https://david-dm.org/ceejbot/opsbot)